 This post contains affiliates.

-I know the question pops up frequently: just how do I eat healthy with a chronic illness?
-And then the follow-up question that becomes even more overwhelming than the first: what does it actually mean to eat healthy with a chronic illness?
+I know the question pops up frequently: just how do I keep my goal to eat healthy?
+And then the follow-up question that becomes even more overwhelming than the first: what does it actually mean to eat healthy?

 Even though my food choice has been one of the most significant turning points in my health (yes, you can read that line again), it hasn’t always been easy to know what to eat.
 Like most people who have an autoimmune disease, my food is limited and I’m labeled with almost every “free” you can think of: gluten-free, grain-free, dairy-free, cane sugar-free, corn-syrup-free, and I’m sure there’s more that I could add to the list.
 My husband has had to adopt an equally complex diet that’s similar to mine, but in many ways, more restrictive because of his own unique health needs.
 There are times when I become completely overwhelmed by our list of “don’ts” that I don’t know what’s even a go-ahead for us to cook.